dbemerydt/updateRepsOnGaza/README.md

 # updateRepsOnGaza
-Pulls the latest stories about the ongoing US-Funded genocide in Gaza and sends them to the reps and senator for Boulder County, Colorado.
+Pulls the latest stories about the ongoing US-funded genocide in Gaza and sends them to the reps and senator for Boulder County, Colorado.

 You'll need to write a Python dictionary to a pickle file called `info.pickle` with the following fields:
 ```